liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

     trashCapability.deleteFileEntry(fileEntry);

-Note that the `deleteFileEntry()` and `deleteFolder()` methods in `TrashCapability` not only remove the trash entry, but also the folder or file entry itself, and any associated data such as assets, previews, etc.
+Note that the `deleteFileEntry()` and `deleteFolder()` methods in `TrashCapability` not only remove the trash entry, but also remove the folder or file entry itself, and any associated data, such as assets, previews, etc.

 #### Why was this change made?

-To allow different kinds of repositories to support trash operations in a uniform way.
+This change was made to allow different kinds of repositories to support trash operations in a uniform way.

 ---------------------------------------